Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/jupyter.md

 In the form you will be able to select:

 - **Working directory:** The directory where your notebook file is stored.
-- **Basic or Advanced:** The _Basic_ setting allows you so use a Python module provided by the system, with either a virtual environment or user-installed packages to extend the module.
+- **Basic or Advanced:**
+  The _Basic_ setting allows you to use a Python module provided by the system, with either a virtual environment or user-installed packages to extend the module.
   The _Advanced_ setting lets you set up the Python environment either using a script provided in the form, or a path to a script.
   For more details about these, see the sections below.
 ![Jupyter settings](../../assets/images/wwwLumiJupyterSettings.png)